Dabirius/KMS-MDZ-FM-Middleware/README.md

    Update the `data.json` file with your API key and other relevant configuration details.

-   Below are examples of how the `data.json` file should look with an OpenAI model, a custom model, and a custom embedding service.
+   Below is an example of how the `data.json` file should look with a custom model.

    ### Example `data.json` for Custom Model (such as vLLM API)